jonbos-palmer/flask_salty/README.md

 # SALTY

 ## Objective
-Implement salt+password hashing with a simple login system
+Implement salting + password hashing with a simple login system

 ## Build and Run